 On the day

-As soon as I arrive, I make sure the older child feels just as important and interesting to meet as the newborn.
-I chat to them beforehand, and deliberately pay little attention to your newborn at first.
-It’s not that I’m not enchanted by your new arrival, just that I’m using a bit of child psychology to help us get the most out of your portrait session!
+As soon as I arrive, I make sure the older child feels as important and interesting to meet as the newborn.
+I pay more attention to your other children beforehand, and pay little attention to your newborn at first.
+It’s not that I’m not enchanted by your new arrival!
+I’m using a bit of child psychology to help us get the most out of your portrait session.

-Depending on your older child’s mood, I’ll usually photograph them first – giving them a moment in the lime light to minimise any jealousy issues.
+Depending on your older child’s mood, I’ll usually photograph your older child first.
+This gives them a moment in the lime light to minimise any jealousy issues.

-Throughout the session, I’ll stay aware of complimenting your older child on being a brilliant big sister – resisting the urge to verbalise throughout how gorgeous your tiny little newborn is!
+I’ll resist the urge to verbalise throughout how gorgeous your tiny little newborn is!

 We’ll choose the moment for photographing the siblings together based primarily on the older child’s mood.
 Likewise, if they want some time to play or have a rest, I take the individual shots of the newborn during that down time.

-It’s helpful to have both parents present as one parent can take the older child off for a bit while I photograph the newborn individually, with another parent on hand to help settle the newborn.
+It’s helpful to have both parents present.
+That way, one parent can take the older child off for a bit while I photograph the newborn.
+Another parent can be on hand to help settle the newborn.

-I’ll keep the mood nice and calm so your newborn is in a safe environment – this isn’t the moment for jumping on the bed, unless you’re holding your new baby safely out of shot!
+I’ll keep the mood nice and calm so your newborn is in a safe environment.
+Unless you’re holding your new baby safely out of shot, this isn’t the moment for jumping on the bed!

 Keeping your older child engaged

-Positioning the baby safely is very important – we’ll only place your newborn where your toddler won’t suddenly turn and squash the newborn, and where their fragile little head is protected.
-Laying across the toddler’s lap can work well – with a parent close by – out of shot – to reach in if needed.
+Positioning the baby safely is very important.
+We’ll only place your newborn where your toddler won’t suddenly turn and squash the newborn.
+We’ll choose places where their fragile little head is protected.
+And a parent can always stay close by, to reach in if needed.

 How long will the portrait session last?

-“This was the fourth time we have had Louise come and take photos of our family and we are delighted with the pictures from this session of our 4 day old baby boy and all of us as a family.
+“This was the fourth time we have had Louise come and take photos of our family.
+We are delighted with the pictures from this session of our 4 day old baby boy, and us as a family.
 We love the way Louise managed to capture him in his quiet moments and the detail that she could focus on.
 The eyelashes, lips, hands and feet these images are stunning.
-More impressive with the constant sleeping of the newborn, we have some stunning photos of our wee one with his eyes open staring into the world.
-We particularly love how she managed to capture beautiful moments our both of our sons together in between the protests of our eldest son and needs of a newborn.
+Even with the constant sleeping of a newborn, we have some stunning photos of our wee one with his eyes open staring into the world.
+We particularly love how she managed to capture beautiful moments of both of our sons together.
 We will definitely be seeing Louise again next year and would highly recommend her.”
 Jamie